grafana/grafana/docs/sources/administration/data-source-management/teamlbac/create-teamlbac-rules/index.md

 weight: 250
 ---

-# Configure Team LBAC for Loki data source on Grafana Cloud
+# Create Team LBAC rules for the Loki data source

 Team LBAC is available on Cloud for data sources created with basic authentication.
 Any managed Loki data source can **NOT** be configured with Team LBAC rules.